Early Childhood Studies (final year entry)

 On this final year course, you’ll enhance the learning you’ve already completed.
 You'll gain a solid understanding of the theory underpinning your practice.
 You’ll learn and master different pedagogical approaches - and you’ll know when, why and how to use them.

 You'll have the support and guidance to develop your professional knowledge.
 You can also take the opportunity to make your own area of interest an important issue in Early Years through your dissertation.
-And you’ll graduate ready to take a professional and leading role within the early years sector.
+You’ll graduate ready to take a professional and leading role within the early years sector.

 Student writing notes